Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Are the Causes of Cuterebra in Dogs?

-Bot fly females do not bite animals, but rather lay their eggs in and/or around animals’ nests, burrows, or common living areas.
-Commonly, this occurs in/around living spaces of rabbits and other rodents.
-Dogs, being the curious creatures that they are, may be near these areas sniffing, chasing the animals, or wanting to eat the rabbit or rodent feces.
-As the unknowing dog is in these areas, the eggs may hatch and the resulting larvae may attach to the dog.
+Bot fly females do not bite animals but lay their eggs in or around animals’ nests, burrows, or common living areas.
+Commonly, this occurs in/around the living spaces of rabbits and other rodents.
+Dogs, being the curious creatures they are, may be near these areas, sniffing, chasing the animals, or wanting to eat the rabbit or rodent feces.
+As the unknowing dog is in these areas, the eggs may hatch, and the resulting larvae may attach to the dog.

 The life cycle stage after the egg is larvae.
 Once the egg hatches, the larvae may gain access to the inside of the dog’s body.
-This occurs through open wounds, or through the mouth or nose as the dog is licking or grooming itself.
+This occurs through open wounds or through the mouth or nose as the dog is licking or grooming.
 These larvae will then migrate through the dog’s tissues.
-The larvae then continue to develop and grow, breathing through a small opening in the dog’s skin and tissue.
+The larvae continue to develop and grow, breathing through a small opening in the dog’s skin and tissue.

 botfly larva - Dermatobia hominis